Plymouth Argyle have had a busy start to the new year - on and off the pitch.

 The Liverpudlian dipped into the market himself, bolstering the backline with the loan signings of Adam Lewis and Sam Woods, whilst recruiting Wolverhampton Wanderers forward Niall Ennis and Blackpool loanee Ryan Hardie on permanent deals.

-Despite the fact Plymouth had a strong window, there was a few players that slipped through Lowe’s net – 37-year-old forward Glenn Murray being one of them.
+Despite the fact Plymouth had a strong window, there were a few players that slipped through Lowe’s net – 37-year-old forward Glenn Murray being one of them.

 Murray’s moves this season